 After the most challenging time…

-From the end of July, we will set off for a longer adventure, yay!
+From the end of July, we will set off on a longer adventure, yay!
 It will start with a very long car trip to Poland.

 And we will need to carry much more items with us.
 Probably you know that we easily can go for a month backpacking to Brazil with a small, 25-30 liter backpacks, but now the baby will have stuff occupying at least that much of space.